-The Counseling Office supports SMSA students with two members of the counseling staff:

-School Counselor role is a licensed professional in the State of Wisconsin.
-This role leads the strategic and operational planning and support for the social and emotional wellbeing of students in the high school and leads programming aimed at student mental wellness, managing anxiety and stress, and Internet safety.
+The Counseling Office supports SMSA students with two members of the counseling staff.
+School Counselors at SMSA are licensed professionals in the State of Wisconsin.
+Counselors provide strategic and operational planning and support for the social and emotional wellbeing of students in the high school and leading programs aimed at student mental wellness.
 This may include large group educational programs for students and parents, as well as initiating thematic support groups and individual counseling.
-The school counselor also supports students in their college planning and discernment of gifts and talents, and with SMSA academic planning, annual course selections and preparations for standardized testing.

-Coordinator of College and Career Planning advises students and their parents regarding the college search process.
-This may include submission of admission and scholarship applications, helping students to assess post secondary options and fit, facilitating career exploration dimension of the Counseling Office services at SMSA.
-In this capacity, the coordinator engages with students to help them discern gifts and talents, as well as assess possible career and college choices.
+It is our mission to equip all students with the knowledge and skills they need to find success in their post-secondary endeavors.
+Counselors advise students and their parents regarding the college search process.
+This includes submission of admission and scholarship applications, helping students assess post secondary options and fit, facilitating career exploration.

+Counselors engage with students to help them discern gifts and talents, as well as assess possible career and college choices.
 Students are guided through every aspect of the college application process including financial aid and scholarship applications.
-The coordinator also supports students in their SMSA academic planning, their annual course selections and preparations for standardized testing.
+SMSA School counselors also support students in their SMSA academic planning, their annual course selections and preparations for standardized testing.